scipy/scipy/doc/source/dev/toolchain.rst

 =============== ======== ==========================================

-Moreover, Scipy supports interaction with other libraries.
+Moreover, SciPy supports interaction with other libraries.
 The test suite has additional compatibility tests that are run when these are installed:

 =========================  ========  ====================================